natewatson999/httpx/README.md

 * method : the HTTP method to be used.
 Default: "get".
 * httpsPort: the port for https requests.
 Default: 443.
 * httpPort: the port for http requests.
 Default: 80.
-Note: anything setting that exists in node.http or node.https also exists in these settings.
+Note: any setting that exists in node.http or node.https also exists in these settings.
 These are just the only ones the code explicitly interacts with.

 ### httpx.request callback function